vlad-mk/eclipse-gradle-nature/README.md

 ## Tasks

-add following tasks to the `IDE taks` group
+Plugin adds following tasks to the `IDE tasks` group

 * `eclipseGradle` - Generates Eclipse Gradle configuration files.
 * `cleanEclipseGradle` - Cleans Eclipse Gradle configuration files.

+which will be called by `eclise` and `cleanEclipse` tasks